surrealroad/wp-safari-push/readme.txt

 = When are notifications sent? =

 Notifications will be sent whenever a post is published for the first time.
-You can select which post types and which categories to enable notifications for.
+You can select which post types to exclude, and you can configure settings for each post from the add/edit post page.

 = What about Pushwoosh/other third-party support? =